tilap/docker-js-playground/README.md

 - http://tralala.io/api => to access the api (/api/get and /api/insert)
 - http://site1.tralala.io/, http://site2.tralala.io/

-The site app (app1.domain.tld) provide a client side nav with a page fetching data from the server and a button to insert a row in the database.
+The site app (site1.domain.tld) provide a client side nav with a page fetching data from the server and a button to insert a row in the database.

+### Other options

+Env vars when uping your docker-compose:

+- `DOMAIN`: a domain (or subdomain)
+- `LOGS_PATH` (default ./logs): local folder where logs will be stored
+- `MONGO_PATH` (default ./data/mongo): local folder where mongo data will be stored

-## Out of the project
+## Out of the scope of the project

 This is a bare project made of almost nothing.
 Code is just a minimal one, the important part is the docker playground, apps are just there to make it understanable :)

-## Todo (Later?)
+## Ideas for later?

-Idea is not about code stack (js), but about docker stack
+Idea is not about code stack (js), but about docker stack.

+- Add USER in dockerfiles (instead of root)?
-- expand docker-compose.yml for test and dev env (and duplicate production.nginx.conf for a dev.nginx.conf)
+- Expand docker-compose.yml for test and dev env (and duplicate production.nginx.conf for a dev.nginx.conf)?
-- add letsencrypt for domains, subdomains and so on
+- Add letsencrypt for domains, subdomains and so on?
-- move api expose as a graphql (but not my needs today)
+- Move api expose as a graphql?
+- Add a [docker-weblate](https://github.com/beevelop/docker-weblate) docker image to manage translation of the apps?
+- Split the apps over many repos?

 ## LICENSE